Project 3: TCP

 Each phase will also have its own gearup, which will demonstrate the required functionality and provide an overview of the most important implementation details.

-Similar to the IP milestone, you will complete this part by scheduling a meeting with the course staff (preferably your mentor TA) on or before Friday, November 1, subject to TA availability.
+Similar to the IP milestone, you will complete this part by scheduling a meeting with the course staff (preferably your mentor TA) by Friday, March 20.
+We will release details on scheduling toward the end of this week.

 For this meeting, your implementation should be able to demonstrate the following: